Topl/tips/TIP-0003/README.md

 - Allow for tokens that mimic ERC-20 tokens.
 - Allow for tokens that mimic ERC-721 NFTs.
-- Go beyond ERC-20 and ERC-721 and provide new primitives
+- Go beyond ERC-20 and ERC-721 and provide new primitives.
+- Keep the chain stateless.
+In particular, sometimes a little data duplication is allowed to avoid global state.

 The Topl blockchain uses an UTXO model and the rest of this document assumes the tokens work on a UTXO based platform.